LIVING IN LAS VEGAS

 Like living in or near New York, Philadelphia, Boston, Chicago, Houston, New Orleans, Seattle, Portland etc. the City is an exciting and wonderful place to experience.
 However you cannot enjoy all big cities have to offer, all the time.
 It is too consuming, too expensive, and too exhausting.
 Many people love the culture and entertainment of a big city but it is only a part of the way people live their lives.

 In 25 minutes, a Las Vegan can escape summer’s heat by motoring to Mt.
 Charleston.
-In an hour, the family can be boating on Lake Powell, near Boulder (Hoover) Dam in Boulder City.
+In an hour, the family can be boating on Lake Mead, near Boulder (Hoover) Dam in Boulder City.
 The spring and fall seasons are like living in Southern California without the threat of mudslides and storms.

 Las Vegas is maturing.
 It is a toddling child in some big city’ amenities but it is growing into the diversity of big city life.
 With new Hospitals (a VA hospital under construction), the Lou Ruvo Center for Brain Health(a Division of the Cleveland Health Clinic)